Gorge Road School – Learning for Life

 b) P.T.A. news

 d) Community News

-OFFICE HOURS: The office is usually attended from approximately 9am to 11am every day.
+OFFICE HOURS: The office is attended from approximately 9am to 11am every day.
 Appointments to see the Principal should be made before 9 am or after 3pm.

 PARENT TEACHERS ASSOCIATION: The school PTA involves itself in fundraising activities, organises social events for the school's community, and assists with the running of events such as community days and Pet Day.